nbijlani/Accelerometer_sensor_data_cleaning/Codebook.md

 3. Observation: This is the descriptive value of features taken from the data set "features.txt".
 Only that subset of features is considered that contain the value "mean()" or "std()".
 Per the project requirement, only measurements related to mean and standard deviation are to be included in the output.
 Hence, all other features are excluded.
  * Type: Character
- * Transformation: The following transformations were performed on the feature descriptions included in the data set:
+ * Transformation: The following transformations were performed on the feature descriptions:
    * Replace "BodyBody" by "Body"
    * Replace beginning "t" by "Time -"
    * Replace beginning "f" by "Frequency -"